-405.3 Mental Incompetents
+405.3 Mental Incompetents Intellectually Disabled Persons

-Mental incompetents may claim copyright, and the U.S. Copyright Office will accept applications submitted either by or on behalf of a mentally incompetent person, provided the application is otherwise proper and complete.
+Mental incompetentsIntellectually disabled persons may claim copyright, and the U.S. Copyright Office will accept applications submitted either by or on behalf of a mentally incompetent personsuch persons, provided the application is otherwise proper and complete.
 If a committee or guardian has been appointed for a person adjudged to be incompetent, such committee or guardian generally should submit the application as a duly authorized agent of the applicant.